syncfusion-content/windowsforms-docs/WindowsForms/Tools/Office-Controls.md

 <tr>
 <td>
 AutoTooltip</td><td>
-Lets you to specify whether the tooltip text is taken from the Text property or the ToolTipText property. {{ _True_ | markdownify }} - Tooltip text is taken from the Text property,{{ _False_  | markdownify }}- Tooltip text is taken from the ToolTipText property.OfficeMenu.ShowItemToolTips should be true for this setting to be effective.</td></tr>
+Lets you to specify whether the tooltip text is taken from the Text property or the ToolTipText property. {{ '_True_' | markdownify }} - Tooltip text is taken from the Text property,{{ '_False_'  | markdownify }}- Tooltip text is taken from the ToolTipText property.OfficeMenu.ShowItemToolTips should be true for this setting to be effective.</td></tr>
 <tr>
 <td>
 ToolTipText</td><td>